I studied at Sichuan University (SCU) from 2020 to 2024,

 Prof. JiZhe Zhou.

-I am participating in one National Natural Science Foundation of China and one National Key R&D
+I participated in one National Natural Science Foundation of China project and one National Key

 Program of China.